fbpx

 HTML used to be a primary web language, but HTML imports have now become out-of-date.
 You can replace it with a more reliable alternative like ES modules or server-side includes.

-• Some browsers do not support all types of CSS value.
+• Some browsers do not support all types of CSS values.

 • Old browsers do not approve the CSS property box-shadow: anymore.